bozsahin/ccglab/README.md

 The installer fetches the relevant sources (lalrparser, sbcl, rlwrap) and does the manual install automatically, and saves it in the files <code>.bash_profile, .bashrc</code> at your home.

-Have a look at <a href="https://github.com/bozsahin/ccglab-database">the companion repo</a>, which contains grammars and models developed in CCGlab
+Also have a look at <a href="https://github.com/bozsahin/ccglab-database">the companion repo</a>, which contains grammars and models developed in CCGlab

 enjoy.--Cem Bozsahin